Adidas Springblade Ignite Review Facts

 recently, it could be argued that the Springblade is a bit on the heavier side, but for the most part, its weight is average.
 Overall, the weight of the Springblade Ignite is not really a positive or negative aspect of the shoe.

 Comfort is not something to take lightly when purchasing new shoes.
 The Adidas Springblade Ignite is a pretty comfortable shoe.
 The upper contributes to the comfort of the shoe by being very flexible.
-This flexibility in tandem with the security of the overlays provide a very comfortable fit.
-The midsole provides good cushioning with its EVA foam and its AdiPrene + pads.
-Finally, the outsole with its unique blades, absorbs and distributes impact, similar to the midsole.
+This flexibility in tandem with the security of the overlays provides a very comfortable fit.
+The midsole provides good cushioning with its EVA foam and it's AdiPrene + pads.
+Finally, the outsole with its unique blades absorbs and distributes impact, similar to the midsole.
 Overall, the Springblade Ignite is definitely a comfortable shoe.

-The Adidas Springblade Ignite fare best on roads, sidewalks, and other city terrain, though trails
+The Adidas Springblade Ignite fare best on roads, sidewalks, and other city terrains, though trails

 The Springblade is a fairly solid shoe overall, though its price is definitely on the higher side.
 Its unique design and features are definitely appealing, but the price tag is a little more than expected.
 If they can be found for a discount, then they might be more suitable, but for those looking for a budget shoe